RaghavPu/am215-sec08/sections/sec08_am215/README.md

 ### Question 3: Test Design
 How would you test a function that involves numerical integration?
 What challenges might you face?

+---

+## Final Project Template

+This section provides a complete template for setting up professional software development practices in your final projects.
+You can use this same structure:

+- **Automated testing** with pytest and coverage reporting
+- **Continuous integration** with GitHub Actions
+- **Proper project structure** with requirements.txt and configuration files
+- **Version control** with meaningful commits and branches

+For your final project, consider setting up a similar CI/CD pipeline to ensure your code is reliable and well-tested.
+The workflow and configuration files in this section can serve as a starting point for any Python project involving mathematical modeling or data analysis.